 - Cats cannot see directly beneath their noses.
 You can test this by offering your kitty a treat.
 He can smell it, but if you drop it directly beneath his nose, he'll have to root around a bit before finding it.

 - Rumors aside, cats are not colorblind.
 Their ability to see color is not as enhanced as ours, but they can see some colors.

 - If normal human vision is 20/20, then that of the cat is 20/100.
 It has keen vision for objects far away, but things up close may appear fuzzy or blurred.
 Perhaps this is why cats do the sniff test when greeting friends.

 - Most white, blue-eyed cats are deaf.
 A white cat with odd eyes (one blue and one green or gold) will most often be deaf on the side with the blue eye.

 - Cats "kiss" with their eyes.
 Of course, a nip on the nose is also their way of giving a kiss.
-If you want to show your cat you love him, give him a kitty kiss right back.
+If you want to show your cat you love him, give it a kitty kiss right back.
 Not on the nose.
-Just give him that long stare and slow blink and see what happens.
+Just give it that long stare and slow blink and see what happens.